Skip to main content

 Discover what this means

-Campaigning in a General Election Year
+Campaigning in a general election year

 At Scouts we're committed to making a difference, but before taking action we need to make sure it's within campaigning rules

-We're expecting a general election in 2024.
 We know that volunteers might ask what Scouts’ role should be when it comes to campaigning on political issues.
 They might also feel concerned about the potential risks involved.
 General elections can be good opportunities for promoting how Scouts benefits our young people and communities.
-When carrying out any activity, impartiality is key and you should not use these opportunities to promote personal political views

-Can I campaign about Scouts in a general election year?
+Campaigning in a general election period

-The short answer is yes.
-All charities are permitted to campaign as long as the causes they campaign for further their charitable purpose.
-For Scouts, this is supporting young people’s development.
 If you want to understand more about what we mean by campaigning, or how to align with our charitable purpose, please refer to our wider guidance on community impact and political campaigning.

 Charity law stays the same during general elections.
 However, we need to be aware that during the pre-election period how Scouts and other charities act may be under more scrutiny.
 This is to make sure elections are democratic, unbiased and free from interference.
 That means during an election period, we need to be even more careful that our activities do align with charity law.